"If you liked it, then you should have put a pin on it"

 To participate in this class, have a laptop, a Pinterest account (or if your don’t have one, I can send you an invite prior to the class), and lots of great ideas!

-After studying marketing and economics at the University of Memphis and working at FedEx's headquarters, she left the cubicle life and moved to Chicago to pursue a classical culinary education at Kendall College.
+After studying marketing and economics at the University of Memphis and working at FedEx's headquarters, she left the cubicle life and moved to Chicago to pursue culinary school at Kendall College.
 Emily staged at various restaurants and gained a strong understanding of specialty food brand management and Mexican cuisine at Frontera Foods Inc., owned by Chef Rick Bayless.
 Emily also lead the operations and logistics team at the design consultancy, Food Marketing Support Services.
 This team provided sensory science insights to food and beverage Fortune 500 clients.

 This class hasn't been reviewed yet.